Nick-Gale/2022_Scientific_Programming_CamCompBio/install_julia.md

 ```

 At this stage, you should be running the Julia code on subliminal, and
 simply viewing the results on your laptop.
+WHen you have finished
+with your session, as well as closing the browser tab, you should
+quit the ssh command that you used to set up the port forwarding.